Understanding Intermittent Fasting and Its Effects on Health: A Comprehensive Guide

 Anouk Charlot, Author provided

-And what does science say about it?
+And what does science say regarding it?

 Results vary depending on the strategy adopted.

 For the “eat-stop-eat” and 5:2 approaches, relatively few scientific studies have been carried out.
-The scant data available showed that they could be effective for weight loss et improve certain metabolic parameters such as fasting blood sugar.
+The scant data available showed that they might be effective for weight loss et improve certain metabolic parameters such as fasting blood sugar.
 For example, Surabhi Bhutani (University of Illinois) showed that using the 5:2 method for three months resulted in weight loss of 3 to 6 kg among participants.

 However, these two methods being very restrictive, they can lead to Side effects during days of total fasting or severe calorie restriction – hunger, negative effects on mood, risk of hypoglycemia, etc.